-A nurse practitioner-driven palliative care intervention improves cancer patients' quality of lifeMay 18th, 2012 in Cancer /
+A nurse practitioner-driven palliative care intervention improves cancer patients' quality of lifeMay 18, 2012 in Medicine & Health / Cancer

 Recent studies have shown that palliative care interventions aimed at addressing patients' emotional, spiritual and social needs have a significant impact on cancer patients' quality of life and may even improve cancer patients' overall survival.
 Despite this, most cancer patients being cared for in their communities do not have access to these services.

 Most cancer patients also do not have advance directives addressed and are not aware of the benefits of hospice services.
 In order to address this issue, researchers at Mayo Clinic in Florida decided to test whether a nurse practitioner-driven consultation that used quality-of-life assessment tools and advance directives tools resulted in improvement in the cancer patients' quality of life.

 The researchers, who published their findings online in the Journal of Palliative Medicine, say their study suggests that a consultative visit between a nurse practitioner and a metastatic cancer patient goes a long way to improving that patient's emotional and mental well-being.

 The study results were strongly positive despite the fact that only 26 patients were enrolled.
 A total of 100 had been planned but accrual to the study was halted when other recently completed randomized studies had shown the benefit of similar nurse driven palliative interventions.
 Patients also frequently refused to enroll if they were randomized to the "control" arm, which did not include a discussion with an oncology advanced registered nurse practitioner about advance directives and how their symptoms could best be managed.
 The 12 patients who did receive intervention from a nurse had a significant improvement in their emotional health, compared to the 14 patients in the control arm.